 - I’ve scrambled and adjuncted and done everything I could to scrape together a life as a professor, but I just can’t seem to make ends meet.
 I’m exhausted.

 Calling these stories simply “quit lit” glosses over the shame, anxiety, and pain that comes from leaving the vocation that one has spent years pursuing.
 It suggests that the quitting is the most important part of the story, when in fact the people I see across the table are facing a crisis born of organizationally encoded and systemic racism, gender discrimination, and questionable managerial practices that create deeply toxic work environments.

 These folks are often disillusioned and wounded by their experience.
 Women in particular may believe themselves to be unskilled even though they’ve spent years working at what most non-academics would consider a highly, highly skilled job.
 Often, women who leave academia have had their confidence and self-worth shattered.

 I point out that the very work they did suggests that they have skills.
 I assure them that it is possible to find a life that doesn’t revolve around a group of over-educated people deciding if they’re good enough.
 I tell them that the world needs them and their particular skills and abilities.

-I want women who are considering leaving the academy to know that they aren’t alone.
-I want women who have already left the academy to recognize their skills and expertise and to use them to make the world a better place.
+I want folks who are considering leaving the academy to know that they aren’t alone.
+I want folkswho have already left the academy to recognize their skills and expertise and to use them to make the world a better place.
 I want a space for those who have struggled in the academy to talk to others who know what they’ve been through.

-If any of these stories resonated with you and you’re female or female identified, you are welcome.
+If any of these stories resonated with you and you either have a PhD or are ABD, you are welcome.